Safety with chemical carcinogens in research and teaching

 There are situations where the risk from chemical carcinogens is greater or less depending on the quantity, the chemical properties, or the intended operations.
 High risk situations are those that involve the use of a known highly potent chemical carcinogen, large quantities of chemical carcinogens, use of compounds with high vapor pressure, or complex procedures that have a high potential for aerosol production or contamination.
 Operations such as blending, preparation of dry feed mixtures, or manipulation of powders are high risk situations.
 In low risk situations, the minimum safeguards are strict adherence to good laboratory practices.
 Personnel whose medical condition, such as depressed immune response, or steroid/cytotoxic drug treatment, may make them unusually susceptible to the possible harmful effects of a carcinogen must be excluded from any area where accidental exposure might occur.
 Fertile men or women, or pregnant women may be at greater risk than others since many carcinogens are also mutagens or teratogens.

-The guidelines for worker protection are published by the Division of Public Safety is available in hard copy from the Division.
+The guidelines for worker protection are published by Environmental Health and Safety is available in hard copy from the Division.
 The guidelines include the requirements for personnel, routine and specific work practices, ventilation and facilities.
 The published guidelines include a bibliography of carcinogen standards and a list of chemicals that are considered carcinogens, potential carcinogens and tumor promoters.